You thought Game 2 was the craziest World Series game ever? Try Game 5

 "I can't tell you how many times I've said this is the craziest game of my life," winning pitcher Joe Musgrove said about this postseason.
 "This was the craziest game of my life."

-At one point -- somewhere in the midst of Yuli Gurriel's game-tying three run home run off Kershaw in the fourth inning, or Jose Altuve's game-tying three-run home run off Kenta Maeda in the fifth, or George Springer's game-tying home run or Altuve's go-ahead double in the seventh -- Collin McHugh turned to teammate Lance McCullers Jr. and asked, "We've seen everything else.
+At one point -- somewhere in the midst of Yuli Gurriel's tying three-run home run off Kershaw in the fourth inning, or Jose Altuve's tying three-run home run off Kenta Maeda in the fifth, or George Springer's tying home run or Altuve's go-ahead double in the seventh -- Collin McHugh turned to teammate Lance McCullers Jr. and asked, "We've seen everything else.
 What will happen next?"

 Everything.

-The 25 runs tied the second-most in a World Series game.
+The 25 runs tied for the second most in a World Series game.
 The teams combined for seven home runs.
-The offenses were so locked in that the two teams combined for 28 hits -- and just 28 swings and misses.
+The offenses were so locked in that the teams combined for 28 hits -- and just 28 swings and misses.
 When the Astros were trailing 4-0 in the fourth, their win probability was 12 percent, but that doesn't factor in that Kershaw was pitching.
 When Brian McCann homered to give the Astros a 12-9 lead in the eighth, their win probability was 97 percent.
 The Dodgers still managed to tie it with three runs in the ninth.

 There have been two games in World Series history with 5 plays where win probability changed at least 25%